cybertec-postgresql/poc-plpgsql-analyzer/README.md

 Step 4. does the heavy lifting since there we have to extract the meta-data for all PL/SQL code.
 This means we have to interface the JavaScript (TypeScript) code with the analyzer written in Rust.

+WebAssembly is a prime target of target with a large community and [first-hand endorse  ment](https://www.rust-lang.org/what/wasm).
+There also exists an [offical book](https://rustwasm.github.io/docs/book/).

 ### Transpiler to PL/pgSQL
 If we can parse (analyze) the PL/SQL code we want to transpile code constructs to PL/pgSQL:
 * automatically: for code constructs we know they can be transpiled correctly